quotepilgrim/shiftcipher/README.md

 Once equipped with the source and target square and the gridshift rules, follow the steps below, starting from the first character and rule:

-The first step is to shift the target grid by the current gridshift rule.
+The first step is to shift the target square by the current gridshift rule.
 Then, find the current character from the plaintext in the source square.
 If the character does not exist in the source square, write it to the ciphertext and move on to the next character without doing anything else.